Ideasis/VivoosVR/Photon Engine/README.md

 Make a copy of the project which is going to be modified.
 Step 1: Delete all unnecessary Unity packages from Unity package manager.
 Especially Multiplayer HLAPI <br>
 Step 2: Download Photon PUN 2 Free version if it does not exist in the project.<br>
 Step 3: Setup Photon ID (App ID) inside Unity.
-Photon setup setting can be found on Window -> Photon Unity Networking -> PUN Wizard.
-Important Photon user account mail: vivoosvr@ideasis.com.tr and password: Vivoos2020<br>
+Photon setup setting can be found on Window -> Photon Unity Networking -> PUN Wizard.<br>
 Step 4: Download Photon Voice 2 and setup voice ID.
 Voice ID is different from PUN2 ID.<br>
 Step 5: Add Photon View/Animator View/Transform View to the non-static, animated objects that needs to be synched.
 Examples Spider/Dog/Cat/NPCs.
 Photon View IDs must be equal for both server and client side if it is set by developer.<br>
 Step 6: Put the prefabs that will be spawned after the scene starts to the Resources folder and photon spawn function not Unity’s.<br>